ImplFerris/pico-pico/src/led/embedded-rust-external-led-blinky.md

 You will be asked a few questions:

 1. For the project name, you can give anything.
-We will use external-led.
+We will use `external-led`.

-2. Next, it asks us to Select HAL.
-We should choose "Embassy".
+2. Next, it asks us "Which HAL?"
+We should choose `embassy`.

-3. Then, it will ask whether we want to enable defmt logging.
+3. Then, it will ask whether we want to enable `defmt` logging.
 This works only if we use a debug probe, so you can choose based on your setup.
 Anyway we are not going to write any log in this exercise.

 ## Imports